IshuSahu/Striver180Sheet/14 graph/01_Graph_notes.md

 ### 5.2.
 Breadth First Search (BFS)

-- Explores neighbors level by level.
+- Breadth-First Search (BFS) is a graph/tree traversal algorithm that explores all the nodes at the current level before moving to the next level.
 - Uses **queue**.
 - Time Complexity: **O(V + E)**